-7.15.8 Evaluations and recommendations regarding contract faculty shall be forwarded to the Human Resources Office on the same basis as evaluations of other faculty.
+7.18.8 Evaluations and recommendations regarding contract faculty shall be forwarded to the Human Resources Office on the same basis as evaluations of other faculty.

-7.15.9 When a contract faculty member first renders instruction or service in the Spring semester of the academic year, the evaluation process shall include the appointment of the DTC for the employee as provided in section 7.14, inclusive and implementation of the procedures in sections 7.16 and 7.17, inclusive, “Evaluation Procedures - First Contract,” as modified:

-7.15.9.1 The DTC (peer) evaluation, student evaluations, and management evaluation for the semester shall be placed in the personnel file;

-7.15.9.2 In the Fall semester following evaluation, the procedures of section 7.18 inclusive shall be fully implemented.
-In addition to the four basic elements (section 7.16 inclusive), the DTC shall consider the student evaluations from the prior Spring semester before it makes “a recommendation regarding future employment” as provided by section 7.18.2.

 Evaluation Procedures - First Contract

-7.16 The evaluation of a contract faculty member for the period of the first contract shall consider five elements: a peer evaluation, student evaluation, management evaluation, a self-evaluation, and a self-maintained file provided by the contract faculty member.
+7.19 The evaluation of a contract faculty member for the period of the first contract shall consider five elements: a peer evaluation, student evaluation, assigned administrator evaluation, a self-evaluation, and a self-maintained file provided by the contract faculty member.

-7.16.1 The peer evaluation shall be conducted in accordance with the provisions of sections 7.4, 7.5, and 7.6, inclusive.
+7.19.1 The peer evaluation shall be conducted in accordance with the provisions of sections 7.3 through 7.7 and 7.17, inclusive.
 Scheduling the pre-evaluation conference, the evaluation visits, and any follow-up meeting shall be the responsibility of the DTC.
-Each member of the DTC must observe the contract faculty member on the same basis as set forth in section 7.5.
+Each member of the DTC must observe the contract faculty member as set forth in section 7.5.

-7.16.1.1 For teaching faculty, two different courses shall be selected for evaluation visits except when only one course is taught.
+7.19.1.1 For instructional faculty, two different course meetings shall be selected for evaluation visits except when only one course is taught.
 The contract faculty member and the DTC shall mutually agree on the courses to be visited and which specific class meetings will be observed.

-7.16.1.1.1 Specific class meetings to be observed shall be in different sections and different courses if possible.
+7.19.1.1.1 Specific class meetings to be observed shall be in different sections and different courses if possible.
 When only one course is taught, at least two separate class sections shall be observed.